Olympus E-M5 II vs Panasonic ZS100

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the ZS100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic ZS100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus OM-D E-M5 Mark II: